Step Three

 Communication habits either strengthen or strain.

-Workplace expectations become visible.
+Workplace expectations become clear.

 You cannot evaluate alignment in two weeks.